wp-plugins/task-assigner/readme.txt

 screenshot-5
 5. In "Task submitted" section, admin will be able to see who have and have not submitted the task and who have faild the deadline screenshot-6

+== Installation ==

+1. Upload `plugin-name` to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. screenshot-1
+2. screenshot-2
+3. screenshot-3
+4. screenshot-5
+5. screenshot-6

 == Changelog ==